NicholasSebastian/HandalCargo-v4/README.md

   - [ ] Styled combobox
   - [ ] Styled date picker
   - [ ] Styled checkbox
+- [ ] According to [this link](https://stackoverflow.com/questions/47875097/add-element-to-a-state-react), Components should not be stored in nor rendered from state.
+Hence, the Login page should be rewritten with respect to good practice.

 ## Currently known problems to be fixed

-- [ ] Fix table edit and delete panel on hover.
+- [x] Fix table edit and delete panel on hover.
 - [ ] Electron's setMinimumSize is bugged / not working (on windows only).
 - [x] Connection with database timeouts and ends on its own (ECONNRESET).
-- [ ] According to [this link](https://stackoverflow.com/questions/47875097/add-element-to-a-state-react), Components should not be stored in nor rendered from state.
-Hence, the Login page should be rewritten with respect to good practice.
 - [ ] Changing language or theme closes the currently open page.
 - [ ] Closing a tab also routes to the page.
 - [ ] Should route to '/' page when closing the currently open tab but blinks out immediately instead.